You are here

 Did you know there are two FDR memorials?

 President Roosevelt guided the United States through the Great Depression and World War II during four terms as president, so it’s only fitting that he be honored with a memorial on the National Mall.
-However, this was not his first memorial constructed in the District.
+However, this was not his first memorial constructed in Washington, DC.
 Roosevelt once joked to his friend, Supreme Court Justice Felix Frankfurter, that if Congress ever made a monument in his honor, he would like it to be no larger than the size of his desk and placed in front of the National Archives.
 Obliging this request, Congress placed a desk size stone and a plaque in honor of FDR in that exact location.
 However, a few years later, Congress decided that this was not enough of a tribute and selected the memorial’s present day location for a much larger tribute.

 What does all the water represent?